ossf/scorecard/checks/checks.md

 ## Branch-Protection

 Branch protection allows defining rules to enforce certain workflows for branches, such as requiring a review or passing certain status checks.
 This check would work only when the token has [Admin access](https://github.community/t/enable-branch-protection-get-api-without-admin/14197) to the repository.
-This check determines if the default branch is protected.
+This check determines if the default and release branches are protected.
 More specifically, the checks for AllowForcePushes (disabled), AllowDeletions (disabled),  EnforceAdmins (enabled), RequireLinearHistory (enabled), RequiredStatusChecks (enabled and must have non-empty context enabled), RequiredPullRequestReviews (>=1), DismissStaleReviews (enabled), RequireCodeOwnerReviews (enabled).

 **Remediation steps**
 - Enable branch protection settings in your source hosting provider to avoid force pushes or deletion of your important branches.